vitalab/vitalab.github.io/article/_posts/2025-04-08-simplifying-td-learning.md

 **LayerNorm** + L2 regularized TD can stabilise TD by mitigating effects of nonlinearity and off-policy sampling as demonstrated by their extensive theoretical analysis in the paper.
 The authors suggest to start with LayerNorm and L2 regularisation as a strong baseline to stabilize TD algorithms.

 Their analysis demonstrate that L2 regularization should only be used sparingly; only when the LayerNorm alone cannot stabilize the environment and initially **only over the final layer weights**.
-However, *not having L2 regularization cannot completely stabilize TD learning for all domains*.
+However, using only LayerNorm without L2 regularization *cannot completely stabilize TD learning for all domains*.
 ### Parallelized Q-Learning
 - **No target network.**
 - **Q-Networks regularized** (with LayerNorm preferably)